Mozilla projects on GitHub

-Although Mozilla's major, core projects are located on the Mozilla Mercurial server, such as mozilla-central, there are a number of tools, services, and so forth whose code is hosted on GitHub.
-This article offers a quick guide to getting started with Mozilla code on GitHub as well as a list of many of the most interesting GitHub repositories containing Mozilla project code.
+Although Mozilla's core projects are located on the Mozilla Mercurial server, such as mozilla-central, there are a number of tools and services whose code is hosted on GitHub.
+This article offers a quick guide for getting started with Mozilla code on GitHub.
+It also lists some interesting GitHub repositories containing Mozilla project code.

-You can look at code on GitHub without an account; that's the first thing you should know.
-To do more—that is, to contribute to the code or to fork it and start your own project based on Mozilla-related code—you'll need a GitHub account.
-You can learn more about setting up an account on the GitHub site.
+You can look at code on GitHub without an account.
+That is the first thing to know.
+To do more—to contribute to the code, or to fork it and start your own project based on Mozilla-related code—you need a GitHub account.
+To learn more about setting up a GitHub account, visit the GitHub website.

 Most Mozilla project code is located in repositories within the Mozilla GitHub organization.
-That's a great place to start looking for any projects not listed below.
+This is a great place to start looking for any projects not listed below.

-This list covers the larger-scale and more important projects we have hosted on GitHub.
-It's not an authoritative, complete list, since it's hard to keep track of all the smaller projects that crop up (and even, at times, the large ones!).
-You can see a complete list of Mozilla projects on GitHub.
+This listing covers the larger-scale and more important Mozilla projects on GitHub.
+It does not include everything since it's hard to keep track of all the smaller projects.
+Look to GitHub for the most complete list of Mozilla projects on GitHub.

 |addon-sdk||The Mozilla Add-on SDK.|